Geeksltd/Programming.Tips/docs/CodeComments.md

 ## Comments lie

-&nbsp;&nbsp; Comments lie.
+Comments lie.
 Not always, and not intentionally, but too often nevertheless.
 Code changes and evolves.
 Unfortunately the comments don’t always keep up and become orphaned blurbs of ever decreasing accuracy.

 You might be thinking “programmers should be disciplined enough to keep the comments up to date”.
 I agree, they should.
 But they won’t.